mvaganov/thinkwithtools/curriculum.md

 <li> Have students think of an iconic image associated with their idea for an infographic.
 <li>Brainstorm ways to turn that icon into something meaningful in an infographic.
 Ask an AI for ideas.
 </ul>
-<li> <i>(20 min)</i> Discuss what emotions (or biases) will make the message of this inforgraphic more appealing, surprising, or otherwise engaging?
+<li> <i>(20 min)</i> Discuss what emotions (or biases) will make the message of this infographic more appealing, surprising, or otherwise engaging?
 Consider prompting an AI about this topic before teaching the class:<br><code>What are some general guidelines for how to make an appealing infographic?
 What elements are highly attractive and persuasive to include or emphasize?
 If there are well known broad concepts or general rules that can be applied as heuristics to infographic persuasiveness, make a note of those.</code>
 </ul></details>
 <details><summary>Sketch first, then use AI for layout and visuals</summary><ul>
 <li> <i>(20 min)</i> Sketch the infographic's structure on paper, labeling what goes where, before AI design help.
 Take a picture with a digital camera so you can upload it to your LLM.
 Note that this might take longer than expected, because not all students will have paper and writing implements on hand.
 If students are confused about what an infographic should look like, recommend that they search for some infographics online, and emulate one that they like.
 Also remind them that practicing creativity in small ways now is required to practice creativity in more meaningful ways later.
 </ul></details>
 <details><summary>Basic fact checking</summary><ul>
 <li> <i>(10 min)</i> Create an outlandish numerical claims for an infographic (like: "99% of Americans believe AI is going to make their job obsolete").
-Ask the LLM to determine if the numerial claim is accurate, and how to determine the accuracy of a statement like that.
+Ask the LLM to determine if the numerical claim is accurate, and how to determine the accuracy of a statement like that.
 </ul></details>
 <details><summary><b>Assignment:</b> Infographic</summary><ul>
 <li> Use HTML, CSS, and at least one generated image to create an infographic that explains a topic of interest.